MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-online-authentication.md

 ## Session and persistent cookies

 By default, all SharePoint Online cookies are **session** cookies.
 These cookies are not saved to the browser's cookie cache and instead are deleted whenever the browser is closed.
-Azure AD provides a "Keep Me Signed In" button during login that passes a signal to Office 365 to enable **persistent** cookies.
+Azure AD provides a **Keep Me Signed In** button during login that passes a signal to Office 365 to enable **persistent** cookies.
 These cookies are saved to the browser's cache and will persist even if the browser is closed or the computer is restarted.

 Persistent cookies have a huge impact on the sign-in experience by reducing the number of authentication prompts users see.
 Persistent cookies are also required for some SharePoint Online features, such as **Open with Explorer** and **Mapped Drives**.